bettergovph/govchain/GETTING_STARTED.md

-# Getting Started with GovChain
+# Getting Started with OpenGovChain

-This guide will help you get GovChain running on your local machine in under 30 minutes.
+This guide will help you get OpenGovChain running on your local machine in under 30 minutes.

 ## Prerequisites